March 11, 1967– John Barrowman:

 Barrowman holds British and American passports.
 He has been outspoken about the current failing administration, especially Veep Mike Pence for his support for conversion therapy.
 Barrowman is very passionate when it comes to the election and who gets to select the country’s next Supreme Court justices.
 The future of LGBTQ rights hinges on it, he said.

-The couple have houses in London, Cardiff, Wales; and Palm Springs that they share with their three cocker spaniels.
+The couple have houses in London, Cardiff, Wales; and Palm Springs that they share with their three cocker spaniels, and where they host an annual yard sale every March.
 They couldn’t possibly be more adorable.